 6 So we urged Titus, just as he had earlier made a beginning, to bring also to completion this act of grace on your part.
 7 But since you excel in everything – in faith, in speech, in knowledge, in complete earnestness and in the love we have kindled in you – see that you also excel in this grace of giving.2 Corinthians 8:6-7

 I think this valuable role played by Titus is easily missed, but it is clearly implied in 2 Corinthians 7-8.
 He was the peacemaker who was able to succeed in winning over the Corinthians, something both Timothy and Paul had struggled to do.
 We all need such people in our lives because such tensions are unavoidable.
 Differing personalities, opinions, visions and values can sometimes lead to conflict.
 In those times we need a Titus to help us navigate our way through!

 3. Leaders develop others: Growing the work on Crete

 Fast forward another 6 years (approx. AD63) and Titus is now on the island of Crete.
 Paul had founded the church in Crete and left Titus to finish the job by appointing elders in every town.
 Paul later sent a letter reminding him of the task at hand (Titus 1:5) and urging him to join him in Nicopolis (3:12-14).
-Paul said that he was sending either Artemas or Tychicus to take the reigns so that Titus could be released.
+Paul said that he was sending either Artemas or Tychicus to take over so that Titus could be released.
 The letter is therefore very much about working in such a way that empowered others to lead.